 Active Mobile Video

-Active Mobile Video systems (AMV), a new innovative integration of technologies adapted to benefit those companies, districts and municipalities operating large fleets of vehicles.
-An Active Mobile Video system is an active and verifiable mechanism that can actively encourage borderline drivers to be much safer, less wasteful of the fuel they could be saving, more conscious of their driving behaviors and a long term asset to their company, district or municipality.
+Active Mobile Video systems (AMV), is a new innovative integration of technologies adapted to benefit those companies, districts, and municipalities operating large fleets of vehicles.
+An Active Mobile Video system is an active and verifiable mechanism that can actively encourage borderline drivers to be much safer, less wasteful of the fuel they could be saving, more conscious of their driving behaviors and a long-term asset to their company, district or municipality.
 With the support and oversight of management, most drivers who exhibit dangerous or apathetic driving behaviors can be polished by sufficient education and AMV reminders to the best interest of safe driving with fuel conservation in mind.

 Active Driver Training Devices are currently available that have: